Introduction

 The Prevalence of Thinking in our Culture

-In our culture thinking is of utmost importance.
-We think almost all the time.
+In our culture thinking is considered highly important.
+Consequently, we think almost all the time.
 Even when we don’t want to think, thinking often continues.
 And our thinking determines or influences our actions.

 To understand the role of the mind and thinking let us have a brief look at

 To some extent the alternative culture has been a healthy reminder of our non-rational faculties and thus has allowed us to value the heart besides the brain, and with regard to the brain its right side besides the left one.
-However, the extreme devaluation of the thinking mind has been not only exaggerated but also illusory - illusory because emotions are a combination of body sensations (feelings) and thoughts; hence, they are not free of thought (see, e.g., Shinzen Young.
+However, the extreme devaluation of the thinking mind has been not only exaggerated but also illusory - illusory because emotions combine body sensations (feelings) and thoughts; hence, emotions include thought (see, e.g., Shinzen Young.
 1997.

 The Science of Enlightenment.
 Boulder, CO: Sounds True).
-Unfortunately, the implication of thought in emotions is often not recognized.
+Unfortunately, the implication of thought in emotions often has not been recognized.

-The major focus of this book is on thought and thinking.
-However, since thought is implied in emotions, the investigation of thought and thinking is also relevant to emotions.
-And since thinking also influences the body, thinking is even relevant to the body.
-Thus, contrary to the extreme devaluation of thinking within certain circles of the New Age Movement, thinking is not only important in itself but also for emotions and the body.
-Hence, harmful thinking is not only harmful to the mind, but also to emotions and the body.
-And healing thinking is not only healing the mind, but also emotions and the body.
+This book focusses mainly on thought and thinking.
+However, since emotions imply thought, the investigation of thought and thinking relates also to emotions.
+And since thinking also influences the body, thinking relates even to the body.
+Thus, contrary to the devaluation of thinking within certain circles of the New Age Movement, thinking retains relevance for emotions and the body.
+Hence, harmful thinking does not only harm the mind, but also emotions and the body.
+And healing thinking does not only heal the mind, but also emotions and the body.

 Harmful Thinking, Healing Thinking, and Healthy Thinking

-Harmful thinking is thinking that inflicts wounds and sickness.
+Harmful thinking inflicts wounds and sickness.
 Healing thinking contributes to the healing of wounds and sickness; healthy thinking prevents their occurrence.
-Healthy thinking and healing thinking are more holistic ways of thinking that are less fragmenting then Aristotelian logic.
+Healthy thinking and healing thinking function as more holistic ways of thinking that fragment less then Aristotelian logic.

 Yin-Yang can heal these wounds.
 Since Yin contains also Yang and vice versa, the opposites are connected and fused.
 The world is no longer split apart.
-There is both/and: in any situation there is both black and white, truth and falsity, goodness and evil, etc. One of the opposites may predominate so much that the other is barely noticeable.
-But even then there is still a connection and this connection restores wholeness that creates holiness and health.
-Holism (wholeness), holiness, and health are intimately interconnected and also have the same etymological root.
+In any situation we can see both black and white, truth and falsity, goodness and evil, etc. One of the opposites may predominate so much that the other seems barely noticeable.
+But even then a connection is maintained and this connection restores wholeness that creates holiness and health.
+Holism (wholeness), holiness, and health appear intimately interconnected and also have the same etymological root.

 In addition to Yin-Yang thinking, other healing ways of non-Aristotelian thinking such as